Johnnyk737/myreads/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

-## TL;DR
+This React-designed webapp allows you to see the books you are currently reading, the books you want to read, and the books you have read.
+You can also search for more books and add them to any of the 3 sections.
+If you would like to remove a book from the list entirely, there is an option to select 'none'.

-To get started developing right away:
+## To get started right away:

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

+## Dependencies

+ - react (v16.4.1)
+ - react-dom (v16.4.1)
+ - react-router-dom (v4.3.1)
+ - react-scripts (v1.1.4)
+ - react-select (v1.2.1)
+ - sort-by (v1.2.0)

 ## What You're Getting
 ```bash